turingschool/curriculum/source/projects/ruby.markdown

 #### [Merchant]({% page_url projects/merchant %})

 <div class="note">
-<p>This tutorial is out-of-date and needs major revisions</p>
+<p>This tutorial is in the process of major revisions</p>
 </div>

-A second level Rails project with more complex relationships, techniques.
+A second level Rails project with more complex relationships and techniques.

 ### Independent Work Projects